arh-eu/gds-cpp-messages/README.md

 ### Next Query pages

+The query message will query only the first page.
 If you want to query the next page, simply send a message of type 12 with the ContextDescriptor attached from the previous SELECT ACK.
 ```cpp
  std::shared_ptr<GdsQueryReplyMessage> queryReply; //casted from the reply or obtained in some way.
 if (queryReply->response) {